-We are a Thrive School and four of our staff are Thrive Licensed Practitioners.
+We are a Thrive School and two of our staff are Thrive Licensed Practitioners.
 The Thrive Approach is a whole school approach designed to help children feel safe, to help them understand and manage their emotions and to have a positive self-image.

 Q8: How do you evaluate the effectiveness of the provision?